andrew/ultimate-awesome/README.md

 - [awesome_baseball_coaching](https://github.com/baseballgains/awesome_baseball_coaching) - A short list of baseball coaching tips to maximize your effectiveness as a youth baseball coach.  .
 - [awesome-bigdata](https://github.com/bbauska/awesome-bigdata) - Just big data.
 - [awesome-bcms](https://github.com/bcms/awesome-bcms) - A collection of awesome BCMS articles, resources and shiny things.
+- [student-gpt-tools](https://github.com/bd0525/student-gpt-tools) - 🎓 A curated collection of GPT tools and resources tailored for students to enhance learning, productivity, and creativity.
+Explore AI-powered solutions for writing, studying, coding, and more—designed to make academic life smarter and easier!.
 - [awesome-memory-forensics](https://github.com/beyefendi/awesome-memory-forensics) - Memory forensics literature.
 - [awesome-reference-architecture](https://github.com/bhdicaire/awesome-reference-architecture) - A curated list of reference architecture.
 - [awesome-embedded-ml](https://github.com/bhoke/awesome-embedded-ml) - This is a list of interesting papers and projects about Embedded machine learning projects.